johannschopplich/nitro-starter/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/johannschopplich/nitro-starter)

-> ℹ️ Starter kit for [⚗️ Nitro](https://nitro.unjs.io/) – a powerful tool chain and a runtime framework from the [UnJS](https://github.com/unjs) ecosystem to build and deploy any JavaScript server, anywhere.
+Starter kit for [⚗️ Nitro](https://nitro.unjs.io) – a powerful tool chain and a runtime framework from the [UnJS](https://github.com/unjs) ecosystem to build and deploy any JavaScript server, anywhere.

-It is highly recommended reading the [Nitro documentation](https://nitro.unjs.io/) when working with this template.
+It is highly recommended reading the [Nitro documentation](https://nitro.unjs.io) when working with this template.

 ## Key Features